Expressions

 -

 A leading (or ) indicates a binary integer literal.
-THey can only include the digits and .
+They can include only the digits and .

 Some examples of integer literals: